wigahluk/telescopejs/README.md

 Telescope
 =========

 Telescope is another state management library for JS ecosystem, this time based on lenses.
-It's an alternatie to Redux for the brave as it's still a baby and is learning to give its first steps.
+It's an alternative to Redux for the brave as it's still a baby and is learning to give its first steps.

 ## The Basics

 What a Telescope is, what a lens is.
-What does it mean to maginfy.
+What does it mean to magnify.
 Some samples.

 ## Composition